LiveLike/livelike-docs/docs/Web SDK/web-chat-localization.md

 next:
   description: ''
 ---
 As an integrator you have the ability to localize the EngagementSDK chat and widget experience.
 Multiple languages can be used, and they can be changed on the fly.

-These localizations are stored in the `localizedStrings` object, which has [ISO 639-1 Language Codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) as keys, and a value of an object of translations.
+## The localization object

-## Default Localization
+Localizations are represented as nested objects.
+The outer object keys are [ISO 639-1 Language Codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), and the inner objects are mappings from placeholder keys to their localized values.

-The SDK comes with an English localisation by default.
-The default `localizedStrings` object is shown below.
+The SDK comes with an English localization by default, with this structure:

 ```javascript Default localization
 "en": {